dervalp/cosyJS/README.md

 ## Demo

-You can find an implementation of a the well know [toto app](https://github.com/dervalp/cosyJS-todo)
+You can find an implementation of a the well know [Todo app](https://github.com/dervalp/cosyJS-todo)

 ## Try it and give feedback